30 Ways to Join the Organic Movement

 3. ...and find out why it matters - Built on the principles of health, ecology, care and fairness, no other defined system of farming and food production comes close to delivering so many benefits for wildlife, society and the natural world.
 Read up on the reasons why organic farming is better for people, plants, animals and the planet.

 6. Get involved in campaigning for a greener future - We're part of the Climate Coalition; the UK’s largest group of people dedicated to action against climate change.
-Make your voice heard by signing our Declaration to the Prime Minister, calling for a green recovery with nature-friendly food at its heart.
+Take part in their Great Big Green Week this September to raise awareness of climate change and celebrate climate action in your area!

 7. Opt for organic – Choosing to support organic farmers and producers is one of the most simple forms of direct action you can take.
 Our collective choices all add up - more demand for organic food and drink means more people casting a vote for farms that support wildlife and healthy soils.
 When you choose organic, you're supporting biodiversity and the highest standards of animal welfare.

-9. Support your local organic farmers – Enthusiasm for veg boxes has rocketed over the past year, as more of us looked to find options for home food deliveries; yet there's so many more benefits to subscribing to a fruit, veg or meat box.
+9. Support your local organic farmers – There's so many benefits to subscribing to a fruit, veg or meat box.
 You'll be joining a community of amazing citizens, farmers and organisations who are making sure the way we farm and eat is better for our health, better for nature and wildlife, and better for the climate too.
 Check out our box scheme listings to find a delivery near you.

 10. Stand up for sustainable beauty – There's so much more to organic than just food and drink!
 Look out for the Soil Association symbol on beauty and wellbeing products to be sure you're supporting businesses that don't test on animals or use controversial chemicals, parabens and phthalates, synthetic dyes or fragrances.
 Learn to make your own natural facemask from organic ingredients too!